YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 Some parts of R-Net architecture require to use tensors that are neither part of a GRU state nor part of an input at time $$t$$.
 These are "global" variables that are used in all timesteps.
 Following [Theano's terminology](http://deeplearning.net/software/theano/library/scan.html), we call these global variables _non-sequences_.

 To make it easier to create GRU cells with additional features and operations we’ve created a [utility class called **WrappedGRU**](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/layers/WrappedGRU.py) which is a base class for all GRU modules.
 The most important feature is that WrappedGRU supports operations with non-sequences (getting global parameters as an input).
 Also WrappedGRU needs to support sharing weights between modules, therefore it has to be able to get SharedWeight as an input.
-Keras doesn’t support weight sharing __TODO: link!!__, but instead it supports layer sharing and we use [SharedWeight layer](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/layers/SharedWeight.py) to solve this problem (SharedWeight is a layer that has no inputs and returns tensor of weights).
+Keras doesn’t directly support weight sharing, but instead it supports layer sharing and we use [SharedWeight layer](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/layers/SharedWeight.py) to solve this problem (SharedWeight is a layer that has no inputs and returns tensor of weights).

 ## 1. Question and Passage Encoder